Ansel Elgort: Personal life

-As of 2017 Elgort was residing in the Bedford-Stuyvesant neighborhood of Brooklyn.
+As of 2017 Elgort was residing in the Bedford–Stuyvesant, Brooklyn.

 On his 21st birthday, Elgort asked friends, family, and fans to donate to the Thirst Project.
 In April 2020, he posted a nude photograph of himself on social media as part of a fundraising effort to feed those affected by COVID-19.

 In June 2020, a woman known as Gabby on Twitter accused Elgort of sexually assaulting her in 2014, when she was 17 and he was 20.
 Following the post, three other women alleged that he had solicited them via DM when they were between the ages of 14 and 16, and another post by a French-speaking user, made in April 2020, circulated showing alleged screenshots of him soliciting her when she was 15 and he was 21.
 He denied the allegation by Gabby in an Instagram post, saying that he and the woman had had a "brief, legal and entirely consensual relationship".

-In 2022, Elgort split from Violetta Komyshan, his girlfriend of 10 years he had been with since high school.
+In 2022, Elgort split from Violetta Komyshan, his girlfriend of 10 years, with whom he had been since high school.

+In 2026, Elgort had his first child, a son.